pspaulding/create-redux-module/usage.md

 ```
 Awesome!

 That just about covers everything.
 I hope you've had the patience to follow along and get many of your questions answered.
 I'm going to go grab a beer and...
 What's that you say?
 You want to be able to have multiple counters on the same page?
 Well that's just crazy talk, but if you insist...

+### One Schema --> Multiple Modules

 Let's go back to the modules file and add a second module:
 ```javascript
 // src/components/Counter/modules.js